-At any one time almost 40,000 individuals are detained in the prison system in Australia, with many more cycling through prison each year.
+At any one time, more than 40,000 individuals are detained in the prison system in Australia, with more than twice that number cycling through prison each year.
 Prisoners are one of the most disadvantaged and stigmatised groups in the community and endure some of the worst health conditions in society.

-The majority of people in prison return to the broader society, so particularly in regards to infectious diseases, there are not only implications for the prisoners themselves, but also for the health of the general community.
+The majority of people in prison rapidly return to the broader society, so the spread of infectious diseases in the prison setting, is not only a concern for the prisoners themselves, but also for the health of the general community.